glassboxgames/rubato-releases/docs/README.md

 Watch our [Boston FIG 2020 Submission](https://youtu.be/_Khc1Ai3uM8)!

 **[Download the JAR file][release]**
-*Updated 05/04/2020*
+*Updated 05/13/2020*
 Click [here](pre-releases/) for previous releases

 ___

-Navigate menus with the arrow keys/WASD and the ENTER/J key.
+Navigate menus with the mouse.

 ## Play Mode
-- Move left and right with A and D
+- Move left and right with the arrow keys (default)
-- Jump with the spacebar
+- Jump with the spacebar (default)
-- Attack with the K key and a direction (only cardinals)
-- Dash with the J key and WASD (diagonals included)
+- Attack with the J key (default)
 - Pause with ESC
 - Activate a time pillar by moving past it
 - Continue to the next level by moving past the right edge of the screen

 Touching a moving enemy will result in death.
 Attacking a moving enemy will suspend it, at which point the player can safely touch and jump on it.

+## Cutscene Mode
+- Pause scrolling with the jump key
+- Accelerate or reverse scrolling with the left and right keys
+- Go back to level selection with ESC

 ## Editor mode
 - Left click any of the buttons to start placing that element
 - Right click to cancel placement or delete the element under the cursor
+- Hold shift to snap to tile
 - Move the camera with WASD
-- Playtest the level with P (return to editor with ESC)
+- Playtest the level with P
-- Save the current level to a file with the 1 key
+- Return to the editor with ESC

+## Settings
-- Load a level from a file with the 2 key
+- Click on a current binding and press a key to rebind Adagio's character controls